Aider-AI/aider/_posts/2024-05-22-swe-bench-lite.md

 If the solution is not plausible, another instance of aider is launched again from scratch on the same problem.
-The harness alternates asking GPT-4o and Opus to solve the problem, and gives each model three attempts -- for a total of six attempts.
+The harness alternates launching aider with GPT-4o and Opus to solve the problem, and gives each model three attempts -- for a total of six attempts.
 As soon as a plausible solution is found, it is accepted and the harness moves on to the next SWE Bench instance.